 All Communication Arts majors are required to take the following upper-division courses: CMM 324 Media Law and Professional Ethics, CMM 370 Communication Theory, CMM 373 Student Media Content, at least two hours of CMM 490 Communication Arts Internship, and the four-credit-hour CMM 495 Senior Seminar.
+(In the PR/Advertising concentration, students may elect to take CMM 472 Student Agency instead of CMM 373 Student Media Content).
 The Seminar is the synthesizing experience for Communication Arts majors.
 Additional hours of Communication Arts upper-division electives are required to complete the BA degree in Communication Arts.
 Refer to the individual concentration paradigms below for more detailed procedures, requirements and recommendations.